Grind 2: The Sequel

 Cooking is easy.
 Mother Nature + the skill of a responsible farmer = the only recipe you should ever fuss over.

 Cattle are a lot more nuanced than you might think.
-Dig this: Piedmontese and Belgian Blues are the only two breeds of cow that have the “double-muscle” gene, which makes them extraordinarily tender.
-And these cows are loaded with myostatin, a protein that inhibits muscle differentiation and growth.
+Dig this: Piedmontese and Belgian Blues are the only two breeds of cattle that have the “double-muscle” gene, which makes them extraordinarily tender.
+And these steers are loaded with myostatin, a protein that inhibits muscle differentiation and growth.
 As a result, you get a supremely tender and delicious cut of beef.
 Contrast that with the Angus—which has more tooth and is especially good for dry-aging.
-The Simmental, a Swiss cow originally bred to stand up to thin air in the Alps, requires a serious knife and some sharp incisors when it comes time to eating.
+The Simmental, a Swiss cattle breed originally bred to stand up to thin air in the Alps, requires a serious knife and some sharp incisors when it comes time to eating.
 But its grain packs a lot of distinct flavor.
 The Akaushi is tangy with hints of blue cheese and olive oil.
 It has a rich aged flavor with a long aftertaste.

 Being intimate with the supply chain is where it’s at, which is why Heritage Foods USA is an ingredient-based philosophy.
 Be a friend and fan of the beast.
 Food is very personal, and knowledge is power.
 And when it comes right down to it, it’s the meat, not the motion.